 A Slumpy Start To Season 4

-Yesterday I watched the final episode of season three and found the episode to be rather disappointing.
+Yesterday I watched the final show of season three and found the episode to be somewhat disappointing.
 As I said in that review, it was an average episode, just not all that special when you think of a season finale.
-I might have been more upset if I had to wait and entire summer before getting to see the next episode, but with my next viewing day being only 24 hours away I shifted my excitement toward this season four opener.
+I might have been more upset if I had to wait an entire summer before getting to see the next episode, but with my next viewing day being only 24 hours away I shifted my excitement toward this season four opener.

-I do see a benefit to starting this way, maybe they'll work out some of the opening night bugs after returning from break because I was also disappointed by the season three starter and they didn't have the excuse of having a weak host so I'm interested to see what happens with tomorrow's episode hosted by Fred Willard, who I am a fan of.
+I do see a benefit to starting this way.
+Maybe they'll work out some of the opening night bugs after returning from break because I was also disappointed by the season three starter, and they didn't have the excuse of having a weak host.
+I'm interested to see what happens with tomorrow's episode hosted by Fred Willard, who I am a legitimate fan of.

 The Wicker Breakdown:

-- The show starts with Dan Aykroyd announcing as an old-timey radio host as he introduces Garrett Morris and the Saturday Night Live band who do an amazing old timey radio show rendition of a song about how great NBC is.
-The song ends and Aykroyd announces, "Live from New York..."
+The show starts with Dan Aykroyd announcing as an old-timey radio host as he introduces Garrett Morris and the Saturday Night Live band who do a fantastic old-timey radio show rendition of a song about how great NBC is.
+The song ends, and Aykroyd announces, "Live from New York..."

-- Once again we have the news but this time it hosted by Jane and Murray which is a combo that I wasn't aware of.
-Murray's got a real weird style it works but he's by no means mimicking a real deal reporter.
+Once again we have the news, but this time it hosted by Jane and Murray which is a combo that I wasn't aware of.
+Murray's has a peculiar style his delivery, but is, by no means, mimicking a real deal reporter.
 It seems like his style confuses and annoys Jane and I'm not sure whether or not she is acting.
-The two finish the night with a Point Counterpoint where Murray instantly changes his opinion after hearing Jane's opening stance on the controversial unisex bathrooms.
+The two finish the night with a Point-Counterpoint where Murray instantly changes his opinion after hearing Jane's opening stance on the controversial unisex bathrooms.

-- The Rolling Stones then perform Beast Of Burden, Respectable, and Shattered, all back to back which is another thing that I don't like when the musical guest do because I need more of a break between the music than I need a longer break from the comedy.
+The Rolling Stones then perform Beast Of Burden, Respectable, and Shattered, all back to back which is another thing that I don't like when the musical guest does because I need more of a break between the music than I need a longer break from the comedy.

 Once again, I wasn't all that impressed by this opening night but here are my favorite moments.
 First, I loved the Olympia Diner sketch because of the statement it makes about the issues that Belushi was pissed about during the opening monolog.
 Next, I liked the opening bit and really love when they let Garrett Morris sing.
 Finally, I was a fan of The Battle Of The Network T's and A's sketch because how shocked I was to see this childhood memory was from SNL and not from The Kentucky Fried Movie.
 That, and I'm really reaching to find a third favorite moment.